imsh8165-spec/claude-zen-1/README.md

 Expected.
 The launcher sets `ANTHROPIC_AUTH_TOKEN` to reach the local proxy.
 Harmless in this mode.

-**It works with `claude-zen` but plain `claude` behaves oddly** An `env` block in `~/.claude/settings.json` overrides exported environment variables. `claude-zen` beats it by passing the model as a CLI flag.
+**It works with `claude-zen-1` but plain `claude` behaves oddly** An `env` block in `~/.claude/settings.json` overrides exported environment variables. `claude-zen-1` beats it by passing the model as a CLI flag.
 If that file pins `ANTHROPIC_*_MODEL` values from some earlier setup, they're still affecting your normal `claude` sessions.

 **A free model stopped working**
 Zen rotates its free lineup and dead entries stay listed in the catalog.
-`claude-zen` probes the model on launch and automatically falls back to a live free one.
+`claude-zen-1` probes the model on launch and automatically falls back to a live free one.
 Force a specific model with `-m`.

 ---